Bjournaux/SeaFreeze/Python/README.md

 - `Vs`: shear wave velocity, in m/s
 - `shear`: shear modulus, in MPa

+### `seafreeze.whichphase`
+Seafreeze also includes a function to determine which of the supported phases is most likely to exist under the given pressure and temperature conditions.
+The function `seafreeze.whichphase` has a single parameter, `PT`, which requires the same format as in the `seafreeze.seafreeze` function.

+The output of the function is a [Numpy array](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html) with an integer indicating the phase number corresponding to the `PT` input.
+The phase number 0 means liquid water, phase number 1 means ice Ih, phase number 3 means ice III, etc.
+- for a list of scattered (P,T) conditions, each value corresponds to the same index in the input
+- for a grid of PT conditions, each row corresponds to a pressure and each column to a temperature from the input.

+`seafreeze.phasenum2phase` can be used to map output phase numbers to a phase.
+Each item in this dictionary has the phase number as its key and the phase as the value.

 ## Examples

+### Calculating thermodynamics for a phase

 ```python
 import numpy as np